k3-2o/pi-composio/README.md

 Go to the [Composio dashboard](https://dashboard.composio.dev) → Sign up → Copy your API key from **Settings**.

-They offer a very generous free tier — 20,000 tool calls/month, plenty for personal use.
+They offer a very generous free tier

 ### 2. Connect your apps and get your user ID